 Cost Of Assisted Living In Florida: Sunny Hills Assisted Living Facility Homestead Releases An Insightful Analysis

-Homestead, Florida – Sunny Hills Assisted Living Facility is excited to announce the release of its insightful analysis that discusses the cost of assisted living in Florida.
+Homestead, Florida, Oct.
+30, 2023 (GLOBE NEWSWIRE) -- Sunny Hills Assisted Living Facility is excited to announce the release of its insightful analysis that discusses the cost of assisted living in Florida.
 The article features on the blog section of the assisted living facilities website and breaks down the average costs, the most affordable locations for assisted living in Florida, and what type of care, amenities, and mental or physical assistance should be provided within the monthly bills.

 According to a recent Genworth’s Cost of Care Survey, the average cost of assisted living in Florida is around $4500 a month but can vary significantly, with lower-priced facilities charging $2800 and those in more affluent locations rising to $7000.
 Sunny Hills Assisted Living Facility Homestead highlights that residents in Lucie, Lakeland, and Gainesville can expect higher assisted living costs in comparison to more affordable places in Tampa, Miami, Sebastian, and Punta Gordon.